As a child growing up through the ’80s and ‘ 90s, part of me felt that it was as if television was made specifically for the older people.

 People don’t value the elderly in the high regard that they should because they simply don’t hear enough good things about them to care.

-In stark contrast to the television screens of my childhood era, media platforms are now a sea of younger faces that present and star in programs geared specifically to an audience of a similar age demographic.
+In stark contrast to the television screens of my childhood era, media platforms are now a sea of younger faces who either present or star in programs geared specifically to an audience of a similar age demographic.

-It is extremely rare to see mainstream media figures aged 60 and above, and the idea of seeing people of that age bracket playing positive leading roles in quality programming is even more unusual.
+It is extremely rare to see mainstream media figures aged 65 and above, and the idea of seeing people of that age bracket playing positive leading roles in quality programming is even more unusual in 2019.

 While there may be the odd person who manages to secure a role presenting a program, there are very little older and elderly people portraying characters with substance, that will resonate with an audience.